 Julie Nelson, Programming and Communications Director.
 Ms. Nelson is a strategic marketing & communications consultant and coach dedicated to organizational growth.
 Her holistic approach identifies organizational goals, then develops the step-by-step strategy to achieve them - all supported by coaching techniques that equal powerful results.
 Through her work, Ms. Nelson empowers the organization to create maximum positive impact.
 While working as part of the NATHPO team, notable projects to date include, rebranding the organization's look and communication style to create a sense of community, creating the framework for and helping to organize NATHPO's annual conference and Sacred Sites Summit, as well as working with agency and private funding sources to secure major project and operational funding.

 Melissa Madrigal, Operations Director.
 Ms. Madrigal is committed to bridging the gap between protecting cultural & Native resources and emergency/hazardous response.
 She has experience in archaeology focused on the southeastern US, underwater archaeology with NOAA’s National Marine Sanctuaries, oil spill response & environmental planning and process hazard analysis.
 She also has experience with non-profit organizations and has been working with NATHPO on grant reporting and accountability.
 Ms. Madrigal is highly invested in helping foster communication between groups and has focused on developing the NATHPO contact database and member management platform.
 She also helped develop, launch, and maintain the new NATHPO website.
 Ms. Madrigal holds a BS in Anthropology, a BS in Psychology from University of Houston and ABD Coastal Resources Management PhD from East Carolina University.

-Support for this project was provided by the Robert Wood Johnson Foundation’s Policies for Action program.
-The views expressed here do not necessarily reflect the views of the Foundation.
+Support for this project was provided by the Robert Wood Johnson Foundation’s Policies for Action program and the Henry Luce Foundation.
+The views expressed here do not necessarily reflect the views of either Foundation.